-We have scheduled 10 calls to see what he can do to replace his income and work from home.
+We have scheduled 10 calls to see what this dude can do to replace his income and work from home.

 I was quizzing him.
-He has been talking to me, at least once a week for 11 years... the results of the conversation were very eye opening: He was never really interested enough to learn from me.
+He has been talking to me, at least once a week for 11 years… the results of the conversation were very eye opening: He was never really interested enough to learn from me.
 11 years, more than a 100 hours… street value: $20 K.

-I have gifted him courses, activators, I have gifted him with my famous health consultation...
-Result: he never used any of it, and of course he never benefited from it.
+I have gifted him courses, activators, I have gifted him with my famous health consultation… Result: he never used any of it, and of course he never benefited from what he didn’t do.
 He eats, thinks, lives exactly as he was 11 years ago.

 Still has no idea much of anything.
 But why?